Aaron Kwok: Music

-Kwok began his music career in Taiwan with three Mandopop albums including the hit song "Loving You Forever" (對你愛不完) to accompany his dance moves.
+Kwok began his music career in Taiwan with three Mandopop albums including the hit song "Loving You Forever" (對你愛不完) to accompany his dance moves, winning an award in the 1992 Jade Solid Gold Top 10 Awards.
 He shifted back to Hong Kong in 1991 and began producing Cantopop.
 The next few years saw his popularity reach fever-pitch, and he was soon ranked as one of the "Four Heavenly Kings".
 He won his first major awards with the 1991 Jade Solid Gold Top 10 Awards and 1991 RTHK Top 10 Gold Songs Awards.
 In 1999, Kwok collaborated with Janet Jackson for an international version of "Ask for More", a promotional single for Pepsi.

 Dancer

 As soon as Kwok entered the music industry in 1991, he started a fast-dancing trend (勁歌熱舞).
 Kwok's onstage dancing and displays has been known to be influenced by Michael Jackson.
 Later in his career, he is known to have won a prestigious top ten Hong Kong dance award (十大舞蹈家年獎).
 Of all the performing arts at which Kwok excels, stage appearances remain his perennial favourite.
 His dance accomplishments are also matched with stage displays.
 On 16 November 2007, he held an "Aaron Kwok De Show Reel Live" concert at Hong Kong Coliseum with the largest revolving stage.
 On 17 February 2008, he held an "Aaron Kwok De Show Reel Extension Live" concert at the Hong Kong AsiaWorld Arena with the largest revolving stage measured at 10m x 9.44m and created a new entry for the Guinness Book of World Records.